DThornz/Website/_posts/2020-01-12-Fluent-Start-to-Finish.md

 - ### Run Calculation
   - ###### Click Check Case and make sure a box saying “No recommendations to make at this time” shows up, if not address the suggestions given to you for a better simulation.
   - ###### Time Advancement
-    - 1. Type - Fixed
+    - Type - Fixed
-    - 2. Parameters
+    - Parameters
-      - a.
-Number of Time Steps - 10
+      - Number of Time Steps - 10
-      - b.
-Time Step Size(s) - 0.1
+      - Time Step Size(s) - 0.1
-        - i.
-Note: a x b = total time, so 10 x 0.1 =  1 second of simulation time with 10 "snap shots" of data in between.
+        - Note: a x b = total time, so 10 x 0.1 =  1 second of simulation time with 10 "snap shots" of data in between.
-      - c.
-Max Iterations / Time Step - 40
+      - Max Iterations / Time Step - 40
   - ###### Solution Processing
-    - 1. Statistics
+    - Statistics
-      - a.
-Checkmark "Data Sampling for Time Statistics"
+      - Checkmark "Data Sampling for Time Statistics"
-      - b.
-Sampling Interval - 1
+      - Sampling Interval - 1
-    - 2. Data File Quantities
+    - Data File Quantities
-      - a.
-Under additional quantities you can select additional quantities to track in your simulation.
+      - Under additional quantities you can select additional quantities to track in your simulation.
 An example would be “Mean Wall Shear Stress” to track the accumulating average of WSS on all surfaces of your model.

 {% include figure.html image="\assets\imgs\Fluent_Tut\Slide30.jpg" caption="" width="800" height="360" %}